netzerohero/TinyBasicRP6502/README.md

 Load TINY BASIC as you would any other RP6502 software package.
 [See the RP6052 site](https://github.com/picocomputer/examples).
 Following the banner start-up message, select either 'C' or 'W' (in CAPS-ONLY) for a Cold or Warm TINY BASIC startup.
 Enter your TINY BASIC program and enjoy yesterday's simplicity!

+## Examples:
+See the 'Examples' directory.

 ## Issues:
+15-Nov-2025: Port remains a work-in-progress.
+All 'Example' programs may not run correctly yet.

+RESOLVED 11-Nov-2025:
 Running TINY BASIC on the RP6502 is currently limited to the original 1-MHz; so 'SET PHI2 1000' on the RP6052 prior to TB startup.
-I believe this limitation is tied to TINY BASIC's handling of BREAK-detection on the serial-line and exposes itself (say) when listing a large TB program. - RESOLVED 11-Nov-2025.
+I believe this limitation is tied to TINY BASIC's handling of BREAK-detection on the serial-line and exposes itself (say) when listing a large TB program.